rogerclarkmelbourne/STM32duino-bootloader/README.md

 # STM32duino-bootloader

+Please Note.
+This code does not work with all STM32 Boards

 Bootloader for STM32F103 boards, for use with the Arduino_STM32 repo and the Arduino IDE

 This repo is a derivation of  https://github.com/jonatanolofsson/maple-bootloader (mini-boot branch) which is in turn a derivation of the maple-bootloader created by Leaflabs http://github.com/leaflabs/maple-bootloader